 People are beginning to shop online with increasing frequency.
 They turn to the internet to research products and to figure out which is the best item to purchase.
 Affiliate marketers end up helping people in that research process.
 Where do you think all this information online comes from?
 People are making money to create it!

 The cool thing is that you’re not directly making sales either.
 So, you don’t need to buy products or ship them, nor do you have to manage any type of checkout process.

 This also means that you don’t have to interact with customers personally.
 As a result, it truly is an income method that doesn’t need to involve human interaction at all.

-I learned how to do all this stuff at a training site called Wealthy Affiliate.
+I learned how to do all this stuff at a here.
 It's online too!
-It's a community-based training site, so they emphasize interaction, but you can choose rely on the community as much or as little as you would like to.
+It's a community-based training site, so they emphasize interaction, but you can choose to rely on the community as much or as little as you would like to.
 Personally, I found it helpful to have someone to ask questions when I got stuck.
-They have a live chat feature where you can pop in and ask questions or your can private message someone like me, who has been doing this a long time.
+They have a live chat feature where you can pop in and ask questions or you can private message someone like me, who has been doing this for a long time.

 You'll learn how to build the site, write content for it, and make money from advertising.